Storm-Mage/WitchesBrew/README.md

 # WitchesBrew
-A text-based adventure where you are a novice which and are making potions for your customers.
+A text-based adventure where you are a novice witch and are making potions for your customers.